Skip to content

 At 20 months, toddlers may start showing interest in self-feeding.
 Encourage independence by offering age-appropriate utensils and foods they can easily pick up.
 Allow them to explore different textures and flavors to develop their palate.

-See also What To Do When Baby Is Overtired
+See also What To Do If Baby Wakes Up Early From Nap

 Consulting a Pediatrician